Hydrogen peroxide and UV light for color restoration (ABS plastic only?):

 Nylon (a thermoplastic): no effect

-(And while nylon and thermosetting plastics react in the same way to ketone solvents (no reaction), the difference between them is very obvious both by touch and look — nylon cabinets are much thinner, far more flexible, and much softer to the touch than are thermosetting cabinets.)
+(And while nylon and thermosetting plastics react in the same way to ketone solvents (no reaction), the physical difference between them is very obvious both by touch and look — nylon cabinets are much thinner, far more flexible, and much softer to the touch than are thermosetting cabinets.)

 "TAP AND FEEL" TEST — Testing by hand: